fluxcd/flux/docs/guides/provide-own-ssh-key.md

----
-title: Providing your own SSH key
+# Providing your own SSH key
-weight: 10
----

 Flux connects to the repository using an SSH key it retrieves from a Kubernetes secret, if the configured (`--k8s-secret-name`) secret has